Axway/unified-catalog-integrations/mulesoft/MulesofttIntegtration.md

 ![](https://github.com/Axway/mulesoft-catalog-integration/blob/master/images/MSFlow-Step1.PNG)

+> Note: You will use the HTTP POST URL at Step 4: Install and configure @axway/mulesoft-extension, to configure the webhook.

 3. Add an extra step of type `Control`, action type `Condition`.
    * Set the the value for the `Condition`, by searching `currentState` using the `Add dynamic content`.
    * Set the operator to `is equal to` and value set to `REQUESTED`.